EffiSciencesResearch/hackathon42/README.md

 ## The topic in a few words

 Some datasets are not well specified: let's take an example of a dataset that would contain images of camels in the desert, as well as images of cows in grasslands.
 The classifier must classify between images of camels and images of cows.
-But formulated as it is, the classifier could learn to classify the images not according to the animal, but according to the landscape: the dataset is underspecified because we have two features that are perfectly correlated (animal and landscape).
+But formulated as it is, the classifier could learn to classify the images not according to the animal, but according to the landscape: the dataset is underspecified because we have two features that are perfectly corelated (animal and landscape).
 In other words, the classifier can either decide to classify cow/camel or grassland/desert.
 And there is ambiguity when we try to classify an image of a camel in a grassland.
 The goal of this hackathon is to resolve these types of ambiguities.

 The hackathon consists of a series of datasets (Toy dataset, MNIST, embeddings, ...).

 Each dataset contains:
 - a labeled set: which contains images with two or more perfectly corelated features.
-- an unlabeled set: which contains a mixture of images with perfectly corelated features and images with uncorrelated features
+- an unlabeled set: which contains a mixture of images with perfectly corelated features and images with uncorelated features
-- a validation set: which must be labeled by the participants, and which contains a mixture of images with corelated features and images with uncorrelated assets.
+- a validation set: which must be labeled by the participants, and which contains a mixture of images with corelated features and images with uncorelated assets.

 You must use the unlabeled sets to notice the ambiguity.